Riverscapes/PBR/workshops/2025/Federal Series/index.md

 The [USU Restoration Consortium](https://restoration.usu.edu) has partnered with the Natural Resources Conservation Service [West National Technology Support Center](https://www.nrcs.usda.gov/west-national-technology-support-center) and the [Bureau of Land Management's Aquatic Resources Program](https://www.blm.gov/programs/aquatics) to develop a standardized training series for Low-Tech Process-Based Restoration.
 These training series are pending incorporation into [AgLearn](https://aglearn.usda.gov/) and [DOI Talent](https://www.doi.gov/doitalent).
 Students will also receive continuing education units ([CEUs](https://cpe.usu.edu/contentManagement.do?method=load&code=PG0020)) and a transcript of professional credit from Utah State University.

 In Spring 2025, we will offer the LTPBR Level I and II trainings.
-Delivery of Level III is planned for Fall 2025.
+Level III training is offered in Fall 2025.

 <div class="row small-up-2 medium-up-3 large-up-2">
  <div class="column column-block">